Review on The George of Stamford, The Oak Room Restaurant

 For a relaxed and informal snack, guests can enjoy the same outstanding quality of food and service in the Garden Lounge - a light and airy dining area adorned with tropical plants - or go alfresco in the ivy-clad courtyard with its cobblestones, colourful parasols and hanging baskets.

-The George of Stamford, Oak Panelled Restaurant is also featured in: Michelin Guide, AA GuideRate this Restaurant
+The George of Stamford, The Oak Room Restaurant is also featured in: Michelin Guide, AA GuideRate this Restaurant

 Restaurant Opening Times